tupol/spark-catalyst-study/docs/catalyst-transport.md

 - The generated code itself is not serializable
   - This can be solved by creating a custom code generator
   - Still looking into passing the generated class along
+- Assemble the code into jars or an uber-jar to be easy to used by external systems
+- Figure out sub query code generation
+- Figure out aggregation query code generation

 ### TODOs